dmalawey/ScuttleTechGuide/beagley-ai.md

 * Computer with Ethernet port and SD card reader
     * Devices without built-in Ethernet ports or SD card slots may use [USB dongles](https://www.amazon.com/Anker-Ethernet-PowerExpand-Aluminum-Portable/dp/B08CK9X9Z8)

+## Hardware setup

 ### 1. Cooling
+The BeagleY-AI tends to run quite hot, so some kind of additional cooling is recommended.

 #### Generic heat sink and fan
 If you have a generic fan that is rated for 5V or more, connect the power wire to pins 2 or 4 on the BeagleY and the ground wire to pin 6.
 Refer to the [pinout diagram](https://pinout.beagleboard.io/).